jovotech/jovo-framework/integrations/ttscache-s3/docs/README.md

 - `bucket`: The S3 bucket to cache the audio files.
 Required.
 - `path`: Part of the key to store the object in the bucket.
 Required.
-- `baseUrl`: The base part of the Object URL for the S3 bucket.
-Used for the audio source URL.
-Required.
 - `returnEncodedAudio`: When true, call to cache's `getItem()` function will retrieve the base64 encoded audio from S3.
 When false, only a check to see if the object exists in S3 is done.
 Default: `false`.
 - [`libraryConfig`](#libraryconfig): [`S3ClientConfig` object](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/interfaces/s3clientconfig.html) that is passed to the S3 client.
 Use this for configurations like `region` or `credentials`.
 Optional.